2020 LSU Tigers football team: SEC Media Days

 In the preseason media poll, LSU was predicted to finish in second in the West Division behind Alabama.
 LSU received the second-most votes (tied with Georgia) to win the SEC Championship Game.

 Schedule

 LSU Tigers announced its 2020 football schedule on August 7, 2019.
-The 2020 schedule consists of 7 home, 4 away, and 1 neutral site game in the regular season.
+The 2020 schedule originally consisted of 7 home, 4 away, and 1 neutral site game in the regular season.

 The Tigers had games scheduled against Nicholls, Rice, Texas, and UTSA, which were all canceled due to the COVID-19 pandemic.
+Due to the Covid 19 Pandemic, LSU, like the other SEC members played a 10-game all conference schedule.
+The games vs. Vanderbilt and Missouri were not on the Tigers' original schedule.